-- (a) A Paint Performance Horse is a solid foal resulting from the breeding of a Paint Bred to either a Quarter Horse, Stud Book Thoroughbred or another Paint Bred.
-A paint performance horse is eligible for this registry as long they meet Rule 102 bloodline requirements.
+- (a) A Paint Performance Horse is a solid foal resulting from the breeding of a Paint Bred to either a Quarter Horse, Stud Book Thoroughbred or another Paint Bred are eligible for this registry as long they meet Rule 102 bloodline requirements.
 (Rule changed BOD July 2023) - (b) If the resulting foal has been certified as carrying any paint specific genes, including but not limited to OLWS, Tobiano, Splashed White, Sabino they are then eligible for Paint Bred registration.
 (See section c above) - (c) These horses must reach the minimum height of 14hh at 5 years old

 - (e) All Paint Performance, Regular Registered and Paint Bred horses are eligible for performance, youth, amateur and masters amateur competition and honour roll points.
 (Rule Added July 2023 AGM) - (f) Paint Performance horses can only be bred to a Regular Registered Paint horse for the resulting foal to be eligible for registration with the PHAA.
-(Rule Added July 2023 AGM) - ((g) Paint Performance horses are not permitted to compete in Regular Registered or Paint Bred halter classes.
-A Paint Performance horse is eligible to compete in Performance Halter classes only.
-(Rule changed BOD July 2023)
+(Rule Added July 2023 AGM) - (g) Paint Performance horses are not permitted to compete in Regular Registered or Paint Bred halter classes, the only exception is Performance Halter classes (Rule changed BOD July 2023)